 Industry Compentency Exams

 Industry Competency Exams are offered by NATE to make sure technicians meet industry standards for entry-level (one year or less) experience.
 These are distinguished from the NATE certification exams but review similar topics.
-Testing is available for residential HVAC equipment as well as light commercial heating and cooling.
+Testing is provided for residential HVAC equipment as well as light commercial heating and cooling.
 Separate tests are even available for commercial refrigeration.

 To be ICE-certified for residential equipment, technicians will have to pass both a core exam as well as specialty courses for services like furnace installation, service or even knowledge of components.
-Commercial ICE certifications don’t include the core exam and will review all relevant knowledge instead of specialty sections.
+Commercial ICE certifications don’t include the core exam and will cover all relevant knowledge instead of specialty sections.

-The Environmental Protection Agency provides substantial regulations for the HVAC industry.
+The Environmental Protection Agency provides substantial regulations within the HVAC industry.
 One of the most well-known sets of regulations is the federal Clean Air Act.
 Under Section 608 of the Clean Air Act, the EPA requires technicians who handle equipment capable of releasing refrigerants to pass a certification test.
-To earn the Section 608 Technician Certification, the test should be specific to the systems the technician works with and administered by an approved organization.
+To earn the Section 608 Technician Certification, the test will be specific to the systems the technician works with and administered by an approved organization.

 HVAC Excellence